 Review: Smoki Moto

-Walking into Smoki Moto, your eye goes straight to the butcher’s counter, bright and busy with beautifully marbled cuts on display.
-A few steps ahead, the restaurant opens into a darker, moodier space filled with Seoul-style art, the warm flicker of tabletop grills and music that keeps you swaying in your seat.
+Walking into Smoki Moto, your eye is immediately drawn to the butcher’s counter on the right, brimming with beautifully marbled cuts, while on the left, the restaurant offers butter and kelp dry-aged meats.
+A few steps ahead, the dining area opens into a darker, moodier space filled with Seoul-style art, the warm flicker of smokeless, charcoal-based tabletop grills, and music that keeps you swaying in your seat, all set against panoramic views of the Palm Jumeirah and Marina skyline.

-We arrived on a Friday evening to a quiet bustle, the dining room full yet comfortably spaced, and were shown to our table with a charcoal grill at its centre, the hum of the room settling around us.
+We arrived on a Friday evening to a quiet bustle, the dining room full yet comfortably spaced, and were shown to our table with a charcoal grill at its centre, where a dedicated table chef would guide our meal, explaining the Korean way of enjoying each cut, including in-house ageing techniques that give each piece its unique texture and depth of flavour, and pacing the courses for a fully immersive experience.

 Culinary highlights

-After perusing the venue and with the help of our lovely server, we ordered a selection of dishes that offered a clear sense of Smoki Moto’s style.
+After perusing the venue and with the help of our lovely server, we ordered a selection of dishes.
 The Wagyu Neobiani arrived as a soft, smoky patty lifted by pine nuts and onion jang, while the honey butter potato jeon delivered crisp potato strands warmed by honey, chives and truffle salsa.
 The Korean fried chicken follows, featuring tender thigh pieces and chewy rice cake, all wrapped in a glossy Yangnyeom coating.

 The set was even better with the banchan, from sharp kimchi to fresh salads and zucchini.
 The garlic tallow fries and kimchi fries are must-orders.